anisbet/pipe/Readme.md

                   The default delimiter of '|' can be changed with -h.
  -q{lines}      : Modifies '-H' behaviour to allow new lines for every n-th line of output.
                   This has the effect of joining n-number of lines into one line.
- -Q{lines}      : Output 'n' lines before and line after a '-g', or '-G' match to STDERR.
+ -Q{lines}      : Output 'n' lines before and line after a -g, or -G match to STDERR.
 Used to
                   view the context around a match, that is, the line before the match and the line after.
                   The lines are written to STDERR, and are immutable.
 The line preceding a match is denoted by '<=', the line after by '=>'.
 If the match occurs on the first line the preceding match is '<=BOF', beginning of file, and if the match occurs on the last line the trailing match is '=>EOF'.
-The arrows can be suppressed with '-N'.
+The arrows can be suppressed with -N.
  -r{percent}    : Output a random percentage of records, ie: -r100 output all lines in random
                   order. -r15 outputs 15% of the input in random order. -r0 produces all output in order.
  -R             : Reverse sort (-d, -4 and -s).